WestDRI/wgpages/content/plotly.md

 ## Plotting via Graph Objects

-Whereas Plotly Express is great for quick data exploration, it has some limitations.
-E.g. Plotly Express can't combine different plot types directly in a single figure, whereas Graph Objects -- being a lower-level library -- can.
-In this section we'll play with Graph Objects, starting with 2D plots.
+While Plotly Express is excellent for quick data exploration, it has some limitations: it supports fewer plot types and does not allow combining different plot types directly in a single figure.
+Plotly Graph Objects, on the other hand, is a lower-level library that offers greater functionality and customization with layouts.
+In this section, we'll explore Graph Objects, starting with 2D plots.

 Graph Objects supports many plot types: